mmatthews1981/fizzbuzz/README.md

 ## History

+2.3.0 cleathill.js -- You know what we don't need?
+An incrementor.

 2.2.0 gleanball.js -- That results variable isn't actually needed.
 Lets get rid of it.

 2.1.0 grailboss.js -- Some people hate if statements.
 I'm not one of those people, but lets turn everything into ternary operators anyway.